Slyu333/3D-bounding-boxes-on-Shelf-Detection-Deep-Learning/README.md

 This is a **Deep Learning Programming Test** project.
 In short, it is a detection task where the goal is to predict the **3D bounding boxes** of products on a shelf.

-The solution implements a pipeline that utilizes the **Intel RealSense SDK** to process video files frame-by-frame, ensuring proper alignment between RGB and Depth streams.
+The solution implements a pipeline that utilizes the **Intel RealSense SDK** to process video files frame-by-frame, ensuring precise alignment between RGB and Depth streams.

+For object detection, the system employs **YOLOv8**:
+* **Default Mode:** Uses official pre-trained weights for general object recognition.
+* **Custom Mode:** Includes a complete workflow for **fine-tuning custom models** on specific shelf products (via Roboflow), allowing the system to adapt to proprietary datasets.

-For each frame, **YOLOv8** is applied to detect products in 2D space.
-By combining these detections with the corresponding depth data, the system calculates the real-world **spatial coordinates $(X, Y, Z)$** and estimates the **physical dimensions $(Width, Height)$** of the items.
+By combining these 2D detections with depth data, the system calculates the real-world **spatial coordinates $(X, Y, Z)$** and estimates the **physical dimensions $(Width, Height)$** of the items in real-time.
 ## 📊 Demo Result

 The GIF below demonstrates the pipeline running on a test video (`first_order` data).